-We are a majority-owned subsidiary of SINA.
+We are a controlled subsidiary of SINA.
 We have entered into agreements with SINA with respect to various ongoing relationships between us after our initial public offering.
-These agreements include a master transaction agreement, a transitional service agreement, a non-competition agreement and a sales and marketing services agreement.
+These agreements include a master transaction agreement, a transitional service agreement, a non-competition agreement, a sales and marketing services agreement and a transitional services agreement.
 The following are summaries of these agreements and of an intellectual property license agreement that we entered into with SINA in April 2013.